panzerdp/dmitripavlutin.com/content/posts/052-javascript-closure/index.md

 ## 7. Conclusion

-The scope is what rules accessibility of variables in JavaScript.
+The scope is what rules the accessibility of variables in JavaScript.
 There can be a function or a block scope.

 The lexical scope allows a function scope to access statically the variables from the outer scopes.